spiedz/wwif/content/locations/what-was-filmed-in-gdansk.md

 # 🎬 Explore Gdansk: Where History Meets Hollywood on the Baltic Coast!

 Welcome to Gdansk, a city steeped in rich history, stunning architecture, and increasingly, cinematic allure!
 This Polish gem, with its meticulously reconstructed Old Town and vibrant waterside, has recently served as a captivating backdrop for notable productions.
-Among them, the intriguing documentaries [*The Art of Charlie Chan*](/films/where-was-the-art-of-charlie-chan-filmed) and its sequel, [*The Art of Charlie Chan: A Missing Episode*](/films/where-was-the-art-of-charlie-chan-a-missing-episode-filmed), have beautifully showcased Gdansk's unique charm to a global audience.
+Among them, the intriguing documentaries https[*The Art of Charlie Chan*](/films/where-was-the-art-of-charlie-chan-filmed) and its sequel, [*The Art of Charlie Chan: A Missing Episode*](/films/where-was-the-art-of-charlie-chan-a-missing-episode-filmed), have beautifully showcased Gdansk's unique charm to a global audience.

 <img src="https://worldcitytrail.com/wp-content/uploads/2024/12/Long-Market.jpg" alt="Gdansk Long Market at night with illuminated architectural facades and Neptune's Fountain foreground." style="width: 100%; height: auto; border-radius: 8px; margin: 15px 0;" />